saloni33/android_documentation/README.md

   <img src="https://github.com/saloni33/android_documentation/blob/main/image/snooze_example.jpeg" width="320" height="220">
 </p>

 &nbsp; &nbsp;  To add an action button, pass a PendingIntent to the addAction() method.
-This is just like setting up the &nbsp; &nbsp;notification's default tap action, except instead of launching an activity.
+This is just like setting up the &nbsp; &nbsp; notification's default tap action, except instead of launching an activity.

 ```
 Intent snoozeIntent = new Intent(this, MyBroadcastReceiver.class);